-Whether you're talking state tests or just meeting with your team to plan the next math unit, the conversation inevitably turns to word problems.
-But it can be hard to know how to build math problem solving skills without resorting to pages of boring story problem practice.
+Whether talking about state tests or meeting with your team to plan the next math unit, the conversation inevitably turns to word problems.
+But knowing how to build math problem-solving skills without resorting to pages of boring story problem practice can be hard.

 These days word problems aren't the basic one-step wonders that many of us dealt with as students.
 Instead, multi-step story problems that require students to apply multiple concepts and skills are incorporated into instruction and state assessments.

-Understanding brain research can help simply the process of teaching this challenging format of math problem solving to students, including those that struggle.
+Understanding brain research can help simply the process of teaching this challenging format of math problem-solving to students, including those who struggle.

 What research says about building master problem solvers in math

-Have you seen how many math skills we are required to teach these days?
-No teacher truly has enough time to build the critical math skills AND effectively teach problem-solving…or do they?
+Have you seen how many math skills we must teach these days?
+No teacher has enough time to build critical math skills AND effectively teach problem-solving…or do they?

-Research would argue, we are going about these tasks all wrong.
-Instead here's what the brain research says about the must have elements for word problem mastery.
+Research would argue we are going about these tasks all wrong.
+They say there are many reasons students struggle with math word problems, but one big one is that we aren’t doing what’s best for the brain.
+Instead, here’s what the brain research says about the must-have elements for building step-by-step math problem-solving mastery.

 Finding #1: Becoming a master problem solver requires repetition.